briankoser/sfc-listeners-guide/episodes/0109-is-jimmy-olsen-a-woman-and-other-news.md

   <q class="ben">Take that, listeners!</q>
 </div>

-Take That, Science: a {% workTitle "Back to the Future" %} fan made a DeLorean hovercraft.
+Take That, Science: a {% work "Back to the Future" %} fan made a DeLorean hovercraft.

 Take That, Science: scientists think they found signs of life on Mars.